spm/spm-docs/docs/development/compilation/windows.md

 % MEX configured to use 'MinGW64 Compiler (C)' for C language compilation.
 ```

-Do not worry if there is a warning:
+Do not worry if this warning is displayed:

 ```
 Warning: The MATLAB C and Fortran API has changed to support MATLAB
+	 variables with more than 2^32-1 elements.
+You will be required to update your code to utilize the new API.
 ```

 ## Compilation

-In MSYS2, move to the SPM12 source directory with
+In MSYS2, move to the SPM source directory (`./src/`) with

 ```
-cd  /c/Documents and Settings/`*`login`*`/Documents/MATLAB/spm12/src
+cd  /c/Documents and Settings/<login>/Documents/MATLAB/spm/src
 ```

 then set the PATH appropriately